Cosmological phase transitions: from perturbative particle physics to gravitational waves

-They discuss the cases in which the envelope approximation leads to reasonable predictions, and the cases in which the bulk flow model is more appropriate. \Refcite{Lewicki:2020jiv} demonstrate fundamental differences in the spectral shape depending on whether the scalar field is real or the potential is $U(1)$ symmetric.
+They discuss the cases in which the envelope approximation leads to reasonable predictions, and the cases in which the bulk flow model is more appropriate.
+A general approach that allows calculations of the GW spectrum from thin walls and also from fluid shells has also been developed \cite{Megevand:2021juo}.

+Insights regarding these models can also be obtained by comparing to results from a hybrid approach where full lattice simulations of two bubbles are performed to find the scaling of the gradient energy, and the full gravitational wave spectrum is then calculated from many-bubble simulations in the thin wall limit. \Refcite{Lewicki:2020jiv} demonstrate fundamental differences in the spectral shape depending on whether the scalar field is real or the potential is $U(1)$ symmetric.
 They demonstrate (see their Fig.~4) that in both cases the high frequency scaling is predicted by the bulk flow model.
-However, the low frequency scaling is different in each case.
-The low frequency scaling for a real scalar field is predicted by the envelope approximation, but for a $U(1)$-symmetric potential is instead better predicted by the bulk flow model.
+However, the low frequency scaling for a real scalar field is well predicted by the envelope approximation, but for a $U(1)$-symmetric potential is instead better predicted by the bulk flow model.
 This is because the energy dissipation in collided regions of bubble walls is slower when the bubbles have a different complex phase --- an effect ignored in the envelope approximation.
+This work was further extended in \refcite{Lewicki:2020azd} where they show that for a case where the $U(1)$ is a gauge symmetry the scaling is close to the real singlet case, and further fits can be found in \refcite{Lewicki:2022pdb}.
+The dependence on the shape of the potential was also explored in full simulations \cite{Cutting:2020nla}.
+In this case they varied a parameter controlling how thick the bubble wall is, finding only moderate variations in the peak amplitude (a factor of $\approx 1.3$) but potentially significant differences in the shape.

 After collisions, a period of bubble coalescence \cite{Child:2012qg} and oscillation of the scalar field in collided regions \cite{Cutting:2018tjt} continues to source GWs. \Refcite{Child:2012qg} found an enhancement of the signal beyond the envelope approximation due to the period of bubble coalescence, but \refcite{Cutting:2018tjt} later found that this effect is always subdominant to the collision source.